mighdoll/wgsl-linker/packages/mini-parse/Parsing-README.md

 ### tokens() combinator
 Sometimes it's nice to let the grammar choose a different tokenizer to parse different sections of the source text.
-For example, to parse a programming langauge with quotes, you'll probably want a different tokenizer for the text inside of quotes:
+For example, to parse a programming language with quotes, you'll probably want a different tokenizer for the text inside of quotes:

 ```ts